Convergence analysis and parameter estimation for the iterated Arnoldi-Tikhonov method: Acknowledgments

 \section{Acknowledgments}

-The work of the first author is partially supported by NSFC (Grant No.~12250410253).
+We would like to thank a referee for comments that lead to clarifications of the presentation.
+The work of the first author is partially supported by NSFC (Grant No.~12250410253) and by the Startup Fund of Sun~Yat-sen~University.
 The work of the second author is partially supported by MIUR - PRIN 2022 N.2022ANC8HL and GNCS-INdAM.